 Guilty Smells was featured in exhibition at the inaugural Commisserate Chicago Festival in February 2020, and was selected for Alt-Ctrl-GDC Showcase 2020.
 Though the event was cancelled due to the Coronavirus, we hope to show it again when we can get together again, and after everyone has recovered from their Covid-19 parosmia!

-Perfect Plum’s original and best-known product is the revolutionary iPhone app, the OhMiBod Remote.
+Perfect Plum’s original and best-known product was the revolutionary iPhone app, the OhMiBod Remote app (formerly: Body Heat.)

 SUGAR is a multi-modal sensory installation I completed while Artist-in-Residence at Subotron, the video game culture center at the MuseumsQuartier in Vienna, Austria.
 Based on the aesthetics and lore of the famed Spanish Riding School (Austria’s historic royal performing horses), SUGAR treats the excesses of the imperial court culture and Hapsburg history both from a romantic point of view, and with a knowing wink.

 The SUGAR project was a collaboration with fellow Artists in Residence Leonie Smelt (fashion) and Mitch Heinrich (product design), as well as remote collaborators Damien Di Fede (programming) and Anna Zajaczkowski (visualization and programming).
 Games, music, chemistry, performing arts, fashion, DIY electronics, and the culinary arts combined to create a “temporary glitter zone” in the heart of the Electric Avenue, the Digital Culture area of Quartier21.

 SUGAR, a collaborative computer game for two players, in which players enter the Spanish Riding School as performing Lipizzaner stallions